-CPC (Cooperation with the Professional Community) - CPC committees at the district, area, trustee, and Conference level help carry the message to professionals who work with alcoholics.
+CPC (Cooperation with the Professional Community) - CPC committees at the District, Area, trustee, and Conference level help carry the message to professionals who work with alcoholics.

-Delegate - The man or woman elected every other year to represent the area at the annual Conference meeting in New York and to bring back to the area the results of that meeting.
+Delegate - The man or woman elected every other year to represent the Area at the annual Conference meeting in New York and to bring back to the Area the results of that meeting.

-Director (nontrustee) - An A.A. member who serves on the corporate board of either A.A.W.S. or the Grapevine; directors are selected for business or professional experience that relates to the activities of the corporation.
-(The directorate of both corporate boards also includes trustees and A.A. staff.)
+Director - A person who serves on the corporate board of directors of either A.A.W.S. or Grapevine.
+Non-Trustee directors are A.A. members selected for business or professional experience that relates to the activities of the corporation.
+The directorate of both corporate boards also includes trustees and A.A. staff.

-District - A division within an area, represented by committee member(s).
+District - A division within an Area, represented by committee member(s).

-DCM (District Committee Member) - An experienced General Service Representative elected by other General Service Representatives to represent the groups of their district in area committee meetings and to coordinate service activities in the district.
+DCM (District Committee Member) - An experienced General Service Representative elected by other General Service Representatives to represent the groups of their District in Area Committee Meetings and to coordinate service activities in the District.

-District meetings - Meetings of the District Committee Members and General Service Representatives of groups in a district.
+District meetings - Meetings of the District Committee Members and General Service Representatives of groups in a District.